Discourse-Aware Graph Networks for Textual Logical Reasoning: Conclusion

 \appendices

-\begin{IEEEbiography}[{ }]{Yinya Huang} is currently a Ph.D. student in Computer Science from School of Intelligent Systems Engineering at Sun Yat-Sen University, China.
+\begin{IEEEbiography}[{ }]{Yinya Huang} is currently a Ph.D. student in Computer Science at the School of Intelligent Systems Engineering at Sun Yat-Sen University, China.
 Her research interests include machine reasoning and natural language understanding. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Lemao Liu} is a senior researcher in Natural Language Processing Center, Tencent AI Lab, China.
-Previously, he was with National Institute of Information and Communications Technology (NICT), Japan.
-He received his Ph.D. degree from Harbin Institute of Technology.
+\begin{IEEEbiography}[{ }]{Lemao Liu} is a senior researcher at Natural Language Processing Center, Tencent AI Lab, China.
+Previously, he was with the National Institute of Information and Communications Technology (NICT), Japan.
+He received his Ph.D. degree from the Harbin Institute of Technology.
 His research interests include machine translation, syntactic parsing, and natural language understanding.
 He has published about 50 research papers in leading conferences and journals, such as ACL, EMNLP, NAACL, COLING, ICLR, AAAI, and JAIR.
-He received an outstanding paper award in ACL 2021 and a best demo award in CCL 2020.
+He received an outstanding paper award in ACL 2021 and the best demo award in CCL 2020.
 He served as a publication co-chair in EMNLP 2020 (Findings), and a senior program committee member in IJCAI 2021. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Kun Xu} is currently a principle research scientist in Huawei.
+\begin{IEEEbiography}[{ }]{Kun Xu} is currently a principal research scientist at Huawei.
 He was a senior research scientist in Tencent AI Lab from 2018 to 2021.
 He received his Ph.D. degree from Peking University in 2016.
-He has published more than 40 papers in top conferences of NLP such as ACL, EMNLP, NAACL.
-He was the recipient of best paper award in NAACL in 2021.
-His research interests include question answering and semantic parsing. \end{IEEEbiography}
+He has published more than 40 papers in top conferences of NLP such as ACL, EMNLP, and NAACL.
+He was the recipient of the best paper award in NAACL in 2021.
+His research interests include question-answering and semantic parsing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Meng Fang} is currently an Assistant Professor with the Eindhoven University of Technology.
-He received his Ph.D degree from the University of Technology Sydney, Australia, in 2015.
+\begin{IEEEbiography}[{ }]{Meng Fang} is currently an Assistant Professor at the University of Liverpool.
+He received his Ph.D. degree from the University of Technology Sydney, Australia, in 2015.
 He was a postdoctoral research fellow in the School of Computing and Information Systems, the University of Melbourne.
-His current research interests include reinforcement learning, natural language processing and machine learning. \end{IEEEbiography}
+His current research interests include reinforcement learning, natural language processing, and machine learning. \end{IEEEbiography}